moleike/armourd/README.md

 * Testsuite
 * Logging
 * Configuration file parser needs to be rewritten (it is buggy)
-* Enable options in the configuration file to tailor specific needs
+* Enable options in the configuration file and DBus interface to tailor specific needs, e.g. return codes for success or a recover script
 * watchdog capabilities